Elmore County Domestic Violence Council Supporting Survivors

 Serving since 1989

 Elmore County Domestic Violence has been serving clients since 1989.
-We currently have two locations in Mountain Home and our programs are geared towards a holistic approach for every client we serve.
+We currently have one locations in Mountain Home and our programs are geared towards a holistic approach for every client we serve.
 We have a beautiful facility that can house up to 6 women and 14 children.
 We strive to serve everyone with no relation to education, sexual orientation, marital status, gender, national origin, race, age, relation, or color by providing services that are not only client-centered, but also by promoting choices, safety, and client empowerment.

 Our Mission

-The Elmore County Domestic Violence Council’s mission is to provide support to the victims/survivors of domestic violence, family violence, sexual assault, human trafficking, stalking and LGBTQ+, as well as usher the surrounding community toward eliminating these crimes.
+The Elmore County Domestic Violence Council’s mission is to provide support to the victims/survivors of domestic violence, sexual assault, human trafficking, stalking and LGBTQ+, as well as usher the surrounding community toward eliminating these crimes.
 The ECDVC strives to serve everyone with no relation to education, sexual orientation, marital status, gender, national origin, race, age, relation, or color by providing services that are not only client-centered, but also by promoting choices, safety, and client empowerment.

 The ECDVC is dedicated to the task of providing victim services to the surrounding community including emergency shelter, crisis intervention, support services, prevention, information and referral, and education.